aaron-contreras/blog-posts/template-method-pattern/template-method-pattern.md

 ## Conclusions

 You may recognize this pattern in your own code, even if you're not explicitly using it.
 This pattern is one that lends itself naturally in OOP, but being aware of it's advantages and definition, can help you use it more deliberately and effectively.
-It's a fairly simple pattern, but a very powerful one.
+It's a fairly simple pattern, yet a very powerful one.

 ## More Resources

 * https://sourcemaking.com/design_patterns/template_method
 * A very cool example in Ruby: https://repl.it/@rlmoser/TemplatePattern-Coffee#main.rb
-* A long video, but is mostly useful to understanding this pattern up to the 20 min mark: https://www.youtube.com/watch?v=7ocpwK9uesw
+* A long video, but is mostly useful to understanding this pattern up to the 20-min mark: https://www.youtube.com/watch?v=7ocpwK9uesw